pmndrs/drei/README.md

 An improved THREE.MeshPhysicalMaterial.
 It acts like a normal PhysicalMaterial in terms of transmission support, thickness, ior, roughness, etc., but has chromatic aberration, noise-based roughness blur, (primitive) anisotropy support, and unlike the original it can "see" other transmissive or transparent objects which leads to improved visuals.

-Keep in mind that it can be expensive as it causes an additional render pass of the scene, minus the host mesh which gets removed from the render-stack temporarily.
-If you have other objects that you don't want to see reflected in the material just add them to the parent mesh as children.
+Although it should be faster than MPM (~10x) keep in mind that it can still be expensive as it causes an additional render pass of the scene.
 Low samples and low resolution will make it faster.
 If you use roughness consider using a tiny resolution, for instance 32x32 pixels, it will still look good but perform much faster.

+For performance and visual reasons the host mesh gets removed from the render-stack temporarily.
+If you have other objects that you don't want to see reflected in the material just add them to the parent mesh as children.

 ```tsx
 type MeshTransmissionMaterialProps = JSX.IntrinsicElements['meshPhysicalMaterial'] & {